• Skip to primary navigation

 Swedes have always been diligent recyclers.
 I remember returning empty bottles and cans even in the 1980's.
 I have no data on this, but my guess is that when you grow up doing something, and it’s easy enough to continue into adulthood, then you simply keep doing it.
 For Swedes, separating recyclables is just another good habit.

-Today, most Swedes separate their recyclables at home, and put each item into its rightful container.
+Today, most Swedes separate their recyclables at home and put each item into its rightful container.
 (Some communities in the United States have similar programs.)
 While visiting my cousin in Lund, I wanted to know how it works.
 Does he feel like it’s a pain?
-Too time consuming?
+Too time-consuming?
 The answer was no, it’s easy.

 “Well then Rebecca’s going to ask to see your garbage,” was my darling American husbands response.
 “If you don’t mind…” I cringed.
 Asking to see someone’s garbage sounds just as odd in Swedish as it does in English.
 But I suppose this is the job I’ve chosen to do, so out we went and looked at his trash.

 There were containers inserted into containers.
-Inside the regular looking garbage cans that most single family homes have all over the world were bins for most types of household waste.
+Inside the regular-looking garbage cans that most single-family homes have all over the world were bins for most types of household waste.
 There was one for metal packaging, clear glass, boxes, and plastic packaging.
 The other container separated organic waste.
 One for food waste, one for yard waste.
-The system seemed straight forward enough.
-Yep, there's the picture of his garbage can.
+The system seemed straightforward enough.
+Yep, there’s the picture of his garbage can.

 Swedish recycling containers in Lund